Chapter 6: Dying Heart

 "Well," Rukia said softly, "Byakuya said once, when we were here together, that he understood.
 And he said that when I came to town, I only needed to show his token and the vendors would feed the children, compliments of the Kuchiki family.
 He used to do that for my sister when they were here together."

 "Ah," said Renji, "So, how did Taichou meet your sister?"

 "He was on assignment here, and there was a really big hollow attack," Tetsuya remembered, "He was fighting, and he found Hisana-sama and some others trying to protect a group of children.
 The other adults were all killed and the hollows were closing in.
 But even though she could have run away, my Hisana-sama remembered how it felt when she left Rukia-chan, and she couldn't abandon those children.
 So, she picked up a metal pole and stood her ground, and the hollows knocked her down and were going to kill her.
 Byakuya-sama saved her.
 He saved the group of kids, too.
 After that, Hisana-sama told him her story.
 Byakuya-sama said that he was so fascinated by her courage in facing death, that he couldn't leave her there.
 He stayed with her for the rest of his assignment in a small shack near the river, and when he left, he brought her to Kuchiki Manor and married her."

 The three blinked in realization.

 "The shack by the river," Renji concluded, "Do you think you can find it?"

 "I think so," Tetsuya said, rising, "He and I took refuge there once while we were here during a storm."

 "Then, come on!"
 Renji exclaimed, pulling her to her feet, "We need to find Taichou now!"

-The two flash stepped away, leaving the gathering of street children eating contentedly behind them.
+The three flash stepped away, leaving the gathering of street children eating contentedly behind them.